-CPW proposes no change in management for the PH-14 pronghorn herd.
+CPW proposes no change in management for the PH-16 pronghorn herd.
 The intent is to maintain management in attempting to increase the population and sustaining it within +/- 10% of the objective range.
-That would support a post-hunt population objective of 2,000 to 2,500 animals.
+That would support a post-hunt population objective of 1,000 to 1,500 animals.
 This objective range allows the best balance for managing the herd for recreational opportunities and minimizing agricultural conflicts.
-All public and private land doe licenses in GMU 82 and GMU 681 (east of CR 46AA and between Saguache Creek and Kerber Creek) would be removed.
-Once the population estimate stabilizes within the objective range, CPW may conservatively implement public-land doe licenses.
+Once the population estimate stabilizes within the objective range, CPW may conservatively implement public land doe licenses.
 The implementation of these licenses depends on the population status and productivity of the herd at that time.
 If necessary, CPW will continue providing damage and dispersal licenses to address private land conflicts.
 Encouragement of additional habitat improvement and water retention efforts continues on public land, particularly in areas of low pronghorn densities.
 Any improvements may promote distribution away from private property and sustain a viable pronghorn population on public land.

-Herd Composition - (Three-year-average observed number of bucks per 100 doe ratio)
+Herd Composition - (Pre-hunt number of bucks per 100 doe ratio)